 His mother looked at him, "Is he having a party?" she asked.
 He figured that she might still be a little antsy about him and Mew spending time together, or being together.

-"I see." his mother replied and smiled.
+"I see." his mother replied.

 He wondered if she thought him and Mew really were in a relationship.
 He knew he should clear the air but it was a fairly difficult thing to bring up, especially with his father there.
 It didn't matter anyway, because right now, Tong was overjoyed.
 He was finally going to see Mew again.